thewiredan/python_project/README.md

 ## Overview

 Data was obtained in CSV format via the Louisville Metro data portal (https://data.louisvilleky.gov/).
-The data read into an sqlite3 database and was scrubbed.
+The data was read into an sqlite3 database and was scrubbed.
 The district and 2012 - 2017 issuances were loaded into a dataframe and a 2012 - 2016 average per district was calculated, along with the percentage increase in 2017 issuances over the average.

 The following is a map of the 26 Louisville Metro districts: